 But even in cases of severe infestations, the trap should still last at least a couple of weeks.
 So if you’re looking for a long-lasting solution to your fruit fly problem, the Terro fruit fly trap is definitely worth considering.

-- Attracts and traps flies with odorless, food-based lure
+- Say Goodbye to Flies - This discreet indoor trap attracts and traps flies with odorless, food-based lure

-- Discreet design blends in with your home décor
+- Discreet Design - This decorative indoor trap features an attractive design and white finish that blends in with your home décor

-- Connect trap housings to use freestanding or mount to windows and walls with included adhesive strips
+- Versatile Placement - Connect trap housings to use it freestanding on a flat surface or mount to windows and walls with included adhesive strips

 Where Are The Ideal Spots To Place Traps?